 The 4th center for Valentines Day centers is Valentines Bingo using conversation hearts as markers.

 The heart bowl has cool prizes for winners.
-Everybody gets a candy prize though, thanks to
+Everybody gets a candy prize though, thanks to the parent helpers who each brought a bag of candy.
+Yum!

 The Valentines Party sure was a fun day for everybody.
 Hope yours was too!